 Some sad news from the band that mastered the sad song: Chris Walla, co-founder, guitarist and producer of beloved indie-rock outfit Death Cab For Cutie, announced he’d be leaving in the fall, following committed festival dates.
 Walla, particularly in the role of producer, helped shape the evocative sounds and atmospheres of the band’s most integral albums—Transatlanticism, Plans, and We Have The Facts And We’re Voting Yes.
 Among the statements released by the band last week were assurances that their as-yet-untitled follow-up to 2011’s Codes and Keys is essentially finished and being prepared for an early 2015 release.
 Walla, meanwhile, expressed gratefulness to his bandmates of 17 years and cryptically closed with how he “longs for the unknown” ahead.

 In tribute to Walla’s work, we’ve collected a list of Death Cab’s Best Songs (limiting ourselves to just a couple tracks per album).
-Before we proceed, we’d recommend, for nostalgia’s sake, this interview with Walla regarding his solo album Field Manual.

 10. For What Reason